amrrs/Interactive-Viz-Plotly-Express/Readme.md

-# Interactive Visualization with Ploty Express
+# Interactive Visualization with Plotly Express

 ### Use it with Binder (without any installation)